Hireology/style-guide/components/buttons/link-button.md

 layout: component-detail
 group: components
 subgroup: buttons
-permalink: /components/buttons/text-button.html
+permalink: /components/buttons/link-button.html

-title: Text button
+title: Link
-description: Text button description
+description: Button that is text only and doesn't contain a border or fill

 variations:
 - title: Text button